AMReX-Codes/amrex/Docs/sphinx_documentation/source/TimeIntegration_Chapter.rst

 The user can customize which integration method they wish to use with a set of runtime parameters that allow choosing between a simple Forward Euler method or a generic explicit Runge-Kutta method.
 If Runge-Kutta is selected, then the user can choose which of a set of predefined Butcher Tables to use, or can choose to use a custom table and supply it manually.

+When AMReX is compiled with SUNDIALS v.6 or later, the user also has an option to use the SUNDIALS ARKODE integrator as a backend for the AMReX Time Integrator class.
+The features of this interface evolve with the needs of our codes, so they may not yet support all SUNDIALS configurations available.
+If you find you need SUNDIALS options we have not implemented, please let us know.

 The options are detailed as follows:

 ::

   # INTEGRATION

+  ## *** Selecting the integrator backend ***
-  ## integration.type can take on the following values:
+  ## integration.type can take on the following string or int values:
+  ## (without the quotation marks)
-  ## 0 = Forward Euler
+  ## "ForwardEuler" or "0" = Native Forward Euler Integrator
-  ## 1 = Explicit Runge Kutta
+  ## "RungeKutta" or "1"   = Native Explicit Runge Kutta
+  ## "SUNDIALS" or "2"     = SUNDIALS ARKODE Integrator
+  ## for example:
-  integration.type = 1
+  integration.type = RungeKutta

-  ## Explicit Runge-Kutta parameters
+  ## *** Parameters Needed For Native Explicit Runge-Kutta ***
   #
   ## integration.rk.type can take the following values:
   ### 0 = User-specified Butcher Tableau